solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 The installation creates a `DaemonSet` for the Datadog agent, so there will be `datadog-gloo` pods for each worker node in your cluster, and separate pods for the `cluster-agent` and `kube-state-metrics`.

-With Datadog installed, we now need to configure our Gloo Edge deployment to make Envoy metrics available to Datadog.
+With Datadog installed, we now need to configure our Gloo Gateway deployment to make Envoy metrics available to Datadog.

 ---

-## Configure the Gloo Edge deployment
+## Configure the Gloo Gateway deployment

 In this section, we will show you how to modify the Envoy proxy itself (`gateway-proxy` deployment) to provide its metrics to Datadog.
-In addition, by enabling the `prometheusScrape` option in the Datadog agent installation, we  expect to see control-plane-specific metrics emitted by other pods in the Gloo Edge fleet (e.g., gloo, discovery).
+In addition, by enabling the `prometheusScrape` option in the Datadog agent installation, we  expect to see control-plane-specific metrics emitted by other pods in the Gloo Gateway fleet (e.g., gloo, discovery).

 We will need to update two things to allow metrics collection from Datadog.
 In order to discover the Envoy pods, the Datadog agent is relying on an [Autodiscovery feature](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes) that looks for specific annotations associated with Envoy pods.